smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationResult/doc/spec.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     outputFile:
-      description: 'Link to binary file containing results of applied simulation to the network.'
+      description: Link to binary file containing results of applied simulation to the network
       format: uri
       type: string
       x-ngsi:
         type: Property
     outputParameters:
-      description: 'Description of the set of results of applied simulation to the network.'
+      description: Description of the set of results of applied simulation to the network
       items:
         properties:
           parameter: